 To create a new prompt, click the New button in the top right.

-Each prompt needs a clear Name so it's easy to identify later.
+When creating a new prompt, start with a clear Name so it's easy to identify later.
 Next to the name, you can assign it to an existing Prompt Category, or create a new one if you have the appropriate permissions.
 Categories help keep prompts organized, especially as the number of available prompts grows.

 The Available To setting determines who can view or edit the prompt.
 You can limit access to yourself, specific users, teams, permission groups, or open it to everyone.
 This ensures that prompts are only visible to the people who need them.